SysKitTeam/docs-point/governance-and-automation/workspace-review/monitor-workspace-review.md

 ### Workspace Review Completion

-INFO ABOUT HOW EMAILS WORK FOR WORKSPACE REVIEW

 Once the entire Workspace Review is completed or the time frame for the Workspace Review resolution has passed, you receive a **Workspace Review Completion e-mail**.